sumonst21/malicious-user-detection-mitigation/README.md

 [AI/ML detection of Malicious Users using F5 Distributed Cloud WAAP – Part III](https://community.f5.com/t5/technical-articles/ai-ml-detection-of-malicious-users-using-f5-distributed-cloud/ta-p/299014)<br /><br />
 The objective of this automation is to deploy the infrastructure and perform basic testing to demonstrate `malicious user detection and mitigation` feature of F5 XC using `Terraform`, `Python` and `GitHub Actions`.
 This repository consists of two workflows:<br />
-1. Single LB malicious user detection and default mitigation of high-risk IPs <br />
+1. Single LB malicious user detection and default mitigation of high-risk IPs. <br />
-2. Multi LB malicious user detection and custom mitigation of WAF security events <br />
+2. Multi LB malicious user detection and custom mitigation of WAF security events. <br />

 **Workflow Scenarios:**<br />
 ---
 **Single LB malicious user detection and default mitigation of high-risk IPs:**<br />
 In this scenario we are bringing up a http lb and configure it to detect and mitigate malicious user events using default mitigation rule.
-In second part of this demo, we will generate tor requests and fetch the logs from XC console to validate the detection and mitigation action <br /><br />
+In second part of this demo, we will generate tor requests and fetch the logs from XC console to validate the detection and mitigation action. <br /><br />
 **Multi LB malicious user detection and custom mitigation of WAF security events:**<br />
 In this scenario we are bringing up a https lb with an app type enabling detection, app firewall in blocking mode and custom malicious user mitigation policy.
 In the second part of this scenario we are generating XSS attack and validate the logs fetched from XC console. <br />